PatrykMCoder/PatrykMCoder/README.md

 My languages: Java - still learning! :D

-On this year I want to learn Kotlin :) -> Progress log: https://github.com/PatrykMCoder/kotlin-learn
+On this year I want to learn Kotlin :)

 In free time I'm learning Python for fun. :)